yadenis/DCO-Comment-Attachment/README.md

 With plugin settings you can:
 - Select an attachment image size from thumbnails available in your WordPress install.
+- Link thumbnail to full-size image.
 - Limit the maximum file upload size.
 - Make an attachment required.
 - Specify whether the attachment will be embedded or displayed as a link.
+- Enable/Disable autoembed links (like Youtube, Facebook, Twitter, etc.) in the comment text.
 - Attach an attachment to a commented post.
 - Restrict attachment file types.
-- Enable/Disable autoembed links (like Youtube, Facebook, Twitter, etc.) in the comment text.
+- Decide who will be able to upload attachments: all users or only logged users.

 You can also:
 - Add, replace or delete an attachment from a comment on Edit Comment screen.